 Wawa, Ontario P0S 1K0

-At Confederation College, the centre providing services to students with disabilities is called the Student Accessibility Services.
-The Student Accessibility Services is the primary place to find out about all of your disability related needs.
+At Confederation College, the centre providing accessibility services to students is called the Student Accessibility Services.
+Student Accessibility Services is the primary place to find out about all of your disability related needs.

 Confederation College offers a Transition Planner to help students with disabilities ease their transition into college.